-I wrote a book entitled Living Grieving: Radical Acceptance of Death as a Gift and Catalyst for Change.
+I wrote a book entitled Living Grieving: Using Energy Medicine to Alchemize Grief and Loss.
 I want people who are grieving to know something really important.
 They may be feeling stuck in their grief and wondering why they can’t seem to “get over it”.
 I felt the same way until I realized we do not get over grief.
 It’s not like catching the flu, we aren’t sick.
 There is no cure and we can’t medicate it away.
 Grief is a state of being that carries energy that we can tap into to create a new life.
 Just as we use the energy of other newly acquired states of being like marriage or parenthood to transform our lives, we can likewise use the energy of grieving to transform.

 My precious twenty-seven-year-old son, Ben, crossed over the Rainbow Bridge to the other side on November 2, 2014.
 He died of a heroin overdose.
 I never thought this could happen to him, to me, to our family.
 I didn’t see it coming.
 The lives of those he left behind are forever changed by this tragedy.
 Death seemed completely final to me – it is Death after all.
 But I found there was so much more to death for Ben and for me when I realized we were both trying to figure out our new states of being.
 We both eventually found our way.